 Our programs are a natural fit for out-of-school time programs when the school curriculum is saturated.
 We work with programs such as North County Baseball Academy and two First Tee locations in San Diego with more to come.

 Middle school students enrolled in Self Leadership learn that they need to ask for direction and support when they are learning a new task or skill.
 They also learn that it takes skill to work successfully with others while preparing themselves to make the transition from an elementary education to the demands of a secondary education in high school.

 High School Program

-The Student Leadership program for high school students is a valuable training resource to engage students during one of the most dynamic times in life.
+The Student Self-Leadership program for high school students is a valuable training resource to engage students during one of the most dynamic times in life.
 Students who participate in the program are not only better prepared to serve in Student Body Leadership, but they also greatly enhance their college application or first-time employment opportunities.

 The college self leadership program engages students to develop effective communication skills so that they understand how to ask for what they need in terms of direction or support when beginning a new goal or task.
 Students become more responsible for their own growth and development instead of waiting for someone to do things for them.
 Students begin to understand the differences in professional and personal communication styles and practice appropriate meeting behaviors, facilitation and presentation skills, and what it means to successfully lead oneself and others at a higher level.